nais/doc/README.md

 NAIS
 ====

+{% hint style="success", title="Feedback and Contributing" %}
+**Provide feedback on the NAIS docs at the [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=NGU2YsMeYkmIaZtVNSedC8kDM0IU6F5PulhQRnbQAtdUM0tONFhQQ0tVMkdMTjNOQUJHR1Y4NUEzUC4u)**

+See [CONTRIBUTING](https://github.com/nais/doc/CONTRIBUTING.md) for instructions on filing/fixing issues and adding new content.

+Also, don't be afraid to use the **WAS THIS PAGE HELPFUL?** at the bottom of each page!
+{% endhint %}

 ## What is NAIS?

 NAIS is an open source application platform that aims to provide our developers with the best possible tools needed to develop and run their applications.